cslylla/tea-lover-landing-page/README.md

 ## Project Description

 *I created this project for the **SheCodes** Responsive Add-on workshop.
-This project is a **landing** which can be accessed through any web browser: desktop or mobile.
+This project is a **landing page** which can be accessed through any web browser: desktop or mobile.
 It has a responsive design.*

 ---